-Try this authentic Lebanese styled Stuffed Cabbage Rolls - which is also known as Malfouf - with step-by-step easy instructions to help you make the recipe!
+Try this authentic Lebanese styled Stuffed Cabbage Rolls - also known as Malfouf - with step-by-step easy instructions to cook the recipe!

 If you are a fan of my Stuffed Grape Leaves Recipe, you should try these Stuffed Cabbage Rolls.
 The recipe uses the same stuffing, but with cabbage leaves instead.
 In Arabic, we call this recipe Malfouf, which translates to cabbage or we also called it Malfouf Mih-sheh, which translates to stuffed cabbage.